Somesingman/ea-graveyard/README.md

 It is preferable for the studio logo to be a file that is uploaded to this project rather than a link.
 An SVG is also preferred over other formats, otherwise it must have a minimum height and width of 255px.

-If uploading a file, place it inside the `ea-graveyard/public/logos` folder.
+If uploading a file, place it inside the `ea-graveyard/public/logos` folder and the string path should start with `./logos/`.

 ### Search Tags